FutureHndrxxx/futurehndrxxx.github.io/index.md

 ## Lean into the future of shitcoins!

-Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Polygon, Harmony, Avalanche, Fantom, and BSC.
+Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Ethereum, Polygon, Harmony, Avalanche, Fantom, and BSC.
 Let blockchains not be barriers.
 Instead let's all raise a glass of Dirty Sprite to a purple tomorrow.

+Check out our [Telegram channel](https://t.me/LeancoinToken) for updates!

 # ERC20 smart contract address across all blockchains: